 PIO means Programmed Input/Output.
-Rather than have the BIOS issue a series of commands to effect a transfer to or from the disk drive, PIO allows the BIOS to tell the controller what it wants and then let the controller and the CPU perform the
+Rather than have the BIOS issue a series of commands to effect a transfer to or from the disk drive, PIO allows the BIOS to tell the controller what it wants and then let the controller and the CPU perform the complete task by themselves.
+Your system supports five modes, 0 (default) to 4, which primarily differ in timing.
+When Auto is selected, the BIOS will select the best available mode after checking your drive.

-- Auto The BIOS will automatically set the system according to your hard disk drive's timing. - Mode 0-4 You can select a mode that matches your hard disk drive's timing.
+Auto The BIOS will automatically set the system according to your hard disk drive's timing.

+Mode 0-4 You can select a mode that matches your hard disk drive's timing.
 Caution: Do not use the wrong setting or you will have drive errors.

-IDE Primary Master/Slave UDMA and IDE Secondary Master/Slave UDMA
+IDE Primary Master/Slave UDMA and IDE Secondary Master/Slave UDMA you.